Explore our Wine Styles

-This style does not stand for tradition, fancy labels or prices, but a rather bright and breezy attitude towards winemaking, and so wines of the New World will always feature here.
-As for Europe, top class Beaujolais takes centre stage in France, while Spain and Italy also champion this accessible, great value, generous style.
+This style does not stand for tradition, fancy labels or prices, but as a rather bright and breezy attitude towards winemaking, and so wines of the New World will always feature here.
+As for Europe, top Class Beaujolais takes centre stage in France, while Spain and Italy also champion this accessible, great value, generous style.
 Eminently gluggable, what you get here is sheer hedonism in a glass.

 Food Match: Perfect quaffing material, or enjoy with rich tomato-based pasta dishes and pizza.

-Merlot is the dominant grape variety in right-bank Bordeaux blends, which typically produces softer, less tannic, and more approachable reds than those of the left-bank - rich, fruity reds with nuances of blackcurrant, plums, cassis and mint.
+Merlot is the dominant grape variety in right-bank Bordeaux blends, which typically produces softer, less tannic, and more approachable reds than those of the left-bank - rich fruity reds with nuances of blackcurrant, plums, cassis and mint.
 This style group boasts luxury leading labels from Pomerol and Saint-Émilion, plus newly-emerging stars of the wine world that currently offer fantastic Bordeaux value-for-money.

 Food Match: Enjoy with hearty red meat dishes like Beef Wellington or roast lamb.